johbrust/simulink_gym/Readme.md

 pip install -e .
 ```

-Currently, the usage of this package inside a [Poetry](https://python-poetry.org/) or similarly elaborate environment management tool (e.g., [PDM](https://pdm.fming.dev/)) will break due to the dependency on the [MATLAB Engine for Python](#matlab-engine-for-python), which does not conform, i.a., to the versioning defined by PEP 440 as required by Poetry and PDM.
+Currently, the usage of this package inside [Poetry](https://python-poetry.org/) or similarly elaborate environment management tool (e.g., [PDM](https://pdm.fming.dev/)) will break due to the dependency on the [MATLAB Engine for Python](#matlab-engine-for-python), which does not conform, i.a., to the versioning defined by PEP 440 as required by Poetry and PDM.
 This is no issue when using a simpler environment management tool (e.g., `virtualenv`).

 ### MATLAB Engine for Python